PhD, MSc, DIC, BSc (Hons)

 RD Lawrence Fellow

-I am an RD Lawrence Fellow, funded by Diabetes UK, a Research Fellow at Wolfson College and a lecturer (in medicine) at St Anne's College.
+I am an RD Lawrence Fellow, funded by Diabetes UK, a Research Fellow at Wolfson College and a Lecturer in Medicine at Christ Church.
 My current research interests revolve around the beta cell: how insulin secretory capacity is matched to demand during health and obesity, and how this fails during type 2 diabetes.

 I collaborate with several other research groups including Prof. Heidi De Wet (DPAG), Prof. Helen Christian (DPAG), Dr. Reshma Ramracheya and Prof. Patrik Rorsman (OCDEM, Oxford).

 I undertook my doctoral studies in the lab of Prof. Dominic Withers at University College London, where I investigated the molecular control of beta cell function by oxygen sensing and insulin signalling pathways.
 I received my PhD in 2007 and went on to a postdoctoral position at the Garvan Institute of Medical Research, Sydney, where I worked in the lab of Prof. Trevor Biden, and developed my interests in lipid signalling processes in the beta cell.
 Whilst in Australia I held two consecutive postdoctoral fellowships enabling me to develop my own research direction.
 I returned to the UK in 2013 to take up my current position as group leader within the Department of Physiology, Anatomy and Genetics at the University of Oxford.